-The Asiatic lion (Scientific Name - Panthera leo persica) is listed in Schedule I of the Wildlife (Protection) Act 1972.
+The Panthera leo persica species is listed in Schedule I of the Wildlife (Protection) Act 1972.
 It is also listed in Appendix I of CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+We have shared more details about the Asiatic Lion and its conservation status here.

 The Asiatic lion is an endangered subspecies of Panthera leo persica.
-Asiatic lions are relatively smaller than African lions.
+These lions are relatively smaller than African lions.
 While male adult lions typically weigh between 160 and 190 kg, the weight of female lions ranges between 110 and 120 kg.
 The height of Asiatic lions is usually around 110 cm or 3.5 feet.
-The maximum length of an Asiatic lion ever recorded was 115 inches or 2.92m.
+The maximum length ever recorded of a lion of this species was 115 inches or 2.92m.

 Common Name | Asiatic Lion |